 - Squeeze lime juice over the steak and sprinkle with black pepper, kosher salt, oregano, and minced garlic.
 Use a meat tenderizing hammer to pound meat until it's flattened and evenly thick and in the approximate shape of a rectangle.
 The grain of the meat should run parallel to the long side of the rectangle.

-- Lay the spinach leaves over the meat, leaving 1-2 inches of one long side uncovered.
+- Lay the spinach leaves over the meat, leaving 1 to 2 inches of one long side uncovered.
 Sprinkle the cheese over the spinach.

 - Peel the carrots and slice them into quarters lengthwise.
 Lay the carrots over the spinach, in the direction of the meat fibers.
 Cut the peppers into strips and spread them over the spinach.
 Cut the eggs into wedges and distribute pieces over the spinach.
 Add the olives, if using.